Case Studies

 Porsche Models Prone To Bore Scoring

-All water-cooled 911’s Boxsters and Caymans from 2004 through to 2009 are at risk of suffering from bore score; however, it would appear the percentage of engines actually affected is actually quite low.
+All water-cooled 911 Boxsters and Caymans from 2004 through 2009 are at risk of suffering from bore score; however, it appears the percentage of engines actually affected is quite low.

 “Porsche GB advised that it sold 9710 E 996s and 997s in the model years 2004-2006.
 Some very wet-finger-inthe-air guesswork suggests independent specialist rebuilds and OPC warranty replacements combined may have reached 500 engines from that period, which indicates an overall percentage of around five percent.”
 (Source: GT Porsche Magazine)